 Even before 2013, Vikram Seth was one of the luminaries responsible for releasing an open letter in 2006 to the government of India, members of the judiciary, and all citizens to express protest against “the cruel and discriminatory law” that made queer people susceptible to blackmail and punishment.
 In this petition supported by the Nobel laureate Amartya Sen and signed by many public personalities, Seth and all the co-signees remarked on the misuse of the law to systematically persecute and terrorise sexual minorities.

 Vikram Seth’s position as an acclaimed author who has been felicitated with the Padma Shri also holds sway in public perception.
 Many platforms list him as one of the accomplished Indians from the LGBT+ community.
 Looking back at his career as a writer as well as a proponent of LGBT+ rights in the country, we recognise that he is one of the role models that young queer people can look up to.

-In an interview with Hindustan Times commemorating 25 years of A Suitable Boy, Seth remarked on the 2018 judgement that decriminalised same sex relations, and said that it reflected the inclusiveness of the constitution of India.
+Seth gave an interview to Hindustan Times, to commemorate 25 years of A Suitable Boy.
+In that he remarked on the 2018 judgement that decriminalised same sex relations, and said that it reflected the inclusiveness of the constitution of India.
 “Inclusiveness, the idea of fraternity, to my mind, must also include our respect for other religions, castes, linguistic groups, the tribal people of India and so on,” he said.
 These words should guide us as we continue to fight for the rights and freedoms of the various marginalised communities in India today.